 In the State of Oklahoma, Delta 8 is legal.
-Though, it should be noted that there are some exceptions to this rule depending on what you plan to do with Delta 8 and how much Delta 9 THC (the psychoactive ingredient in both industrial hemp and marijuana) is in your product.
+Though, it should be noted that there are some exceptions to this rule depending on what you plan to do with Delta 8 and how much Delta 9 THC (the main psychoactive ingredient in both industrial hemp and marijuana) is in your product.
 Let's review why Delta-8 THC is legal in the state.

 Yes, Delta 8 THC is legal in the State of Oklahoma.